Fragile minor-monotone parameters under random edge perturbation: Proof of the Key Lemma

-To prove Lemma~\ref{lem:main}, we shall first apply Proposition~\ref{prop:frag} to obtain many disjoint subsets (which we call \emph{clusters}) of $V(R)$ of size between $\Omega(1/(np))$ and $O(\Delta / (np))$, which cover almost all vertices in $V(R)$.
-We then merge them into connected subgraphs on $\Theta(\Delta / (np))$ vertices using random edges in $G(n,p)$ -- this can be done due to the following Connecting Lemma.
+In order to prove Lemma~\ref{lem:main}, we will first present a lemma which allows us to obtain many vertex-disjoint connected subgraphs of $V(H\cup G(n,p))$ of size between $\Omega(1/(np))$ and $O(\Delta / (np))$, which cover almost all vertices in $V(H\cup G(n,p))$.
+A similar lemma with essentially the same proof appears in several papers; for example, \cite[Proposition 4.5]{krivelevich2006} and \cite[Lemma 3]{boettcher2019}.